-El Capitan State Beach has to be one of the most beautiful places in California.
-It is located in Goleta, 17 miles west of Santa Barbara on Highway 101.
-El Capitan State Beach was originally less than 200 acres, but due to an initiative in 2002, over 2,000 acres were added to make the state beach as large as it is today.
+El Capitán State Beach has to be one of the most beautiful places in California.
+It is located in Goleta, 17 miles west of Santa Barbara along Highway 101.
+El Capitán State Beach was originally less than 200 acres, but due to an initiative in 2002, over 2,000 acres were added to make the state beach as large as it is today.
 The magnificent beach is surrounded by enormous cliffs and rolling mountains.
-There are plenty of trails and miles of shoreline to explore on your visit.
+There are plenty of trails and miles of shoreline to explore while on your visit.

 The state beach is nestled on the two sides of Highway 101 and is 17 miles west of Santa Barbara.
-If you are traveling north or southbound on Highway 101, your exit will be 117.
-From there, you can drive towards the ocean, where you will be able to find the entrance with ease.
-The campground will be a smaller area compared to the rest of the camp.
-The road is paved and has plenty of helpful signs to guide you to the RV camping area.
+The campground will be a smaller area compared to the rest of the camp, and the road is paved with plenty of helpful signs to guide you to the RV camping area.

 There are no first-come, first-served campgrounds at this state park.

 El Capitán State Beach is one of the few parks in California that participate in geocaching.
 There are different kinds of geocaching, but, to put it in simple terms, it is like a massive treasure hunt.